bramble-lang/bramble-lang/design/rfc/rfc257-addressable-expressions-accepted.md

 # Addressable Expressions
 ## Overview
-Allow the Braid compiler to support more than just identifiers as the LHS of mutation operations and the operand of `@(const|mut)` operations.
+Allow the Bramble compiler to support more than just identifiers as the LHS of mutation operations and the operand of `@(const|mut)` operations.
 Specifically, be able to use array elements and structure fields so that the following would be legal: